twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Windows 95, 98 and ME – 6.0.1

 ## User Data (Glyph Transformer scripts and Unicode data files omitted)
 FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.
+If you want to edit most files directly they must first take ownership to the users group using the security tab in the file properties.

 * **bookmarks.txt** – Created automatically after exit.
 Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the Composite folder as used by **Complete Composites**.